Google Firebase

 3. When your account is created, proceed to step 3.

-3. Go to Settings > Cloud Messaging.
+3. Go to Project Settings.

 8. Save the keys in the text editor.